Updated August 2018.

 As if the tasting events weren’t enough to give you your craft beer fix, there are even more ways to take in new-to-you brews.
-Check out the full festival line-up for more events including the on point Master Crafters: Battle of the Sours where you get to choose the best brews under the guidance of seasoned beer tasters.
+Check out the full festival line-up for more events including the new signature event, Craft Cultures: Sea, Land, Sky for a swanky evening of mouthwatering bites, live music, beer and cider.
+The evening flows through the venue in stages, celebrating the themes of sky, land then sea, with décor and food offerings following suit.
 Outside the fest, check out Whistler’s pubs, three breweries and restaurants for a selection of craft beer from far and near.

 Late checkout?
 Pah.
 Go all in and stay an extra day so you can sleep in then engage in one of the finest dining traditions out there – brunch.
 A Caesar and a plate of eggs benny with Montreal smoked meat and you’ll be ready to take on the world and get active until après time rolls around again.

 Like a good beer, getaways should be savoured, not smashed in record time.
 Add an extra day to rest and recover after the fest and take in the beauty of Whistler in fall – hit up Whistler.com for all your travel needs.
 The Whistler Insider encourages guests to consume responsibly, so you can remember both the views and the brews.